itaysnir/itaysnir.github.io/_posts/2025-1-14-pwnable-tw-realloc-revenge.md

 2. Try harder to create non-tcache non-fastbin chunks.
 This way, upon freeing them, they would leave `fd, bk` that would point to their head within libc's main arena.
 But.. its hard, due to the next chunk's size checks.
 Because we have only 2 small allocations, we cannot forge chunks further enough to mimic the fake next chunk.

-3. Use the heap arbitrary write primitive, such that the `tcache_perthread_struct` would be considered as a legitimate chunk to-be-freed, while making sure its size class `>=0x200`.
+3. Use the heap arbitrary write primitive, such that the `tcache_perthread_struct` would be our target.
+That way, we can corrupt its `bins` metadata.
+Furthermore, It may also considered as a legitimate chunk to-be-freed, while making sure its size class `>=0x200`.
+That way, it would leave trails of libc pointers within the heap, as its `fd, bk` metadata.
+We could further corrupt them (at least partially) - potentially extending the write primitive into libc.

 4. Mess with the top chunk.
 Exhausing it would eventually leave `fd, bk` pointers - just as a regular chunk.
 As mentioned, we cannot exhaust it legitimately, as we cannot make enough allocations.
 However, we can utilize the heap-arbitrary-write in order to overwrite its size to some very low value, hence - exhaust the top chunk.
 Notice that there are few mitigations regarding the top chunk, the hardest one requires it to end within a page boundary.
 Unfortuanately, this means we have to be able to make around ~`0x1000` bytes of allocations (as the heap is nearly empty) in order to exhaust the top chunk, and cause it to free.
 Because we're limited for only `2` small allocations, this probably won't work.

+5. Overwrite content within pages adjascent to the heap memory segment.
+There are none, as there's a 20-bit randomized gap between the heap and the program's data segment.
+Hooray.

-Out of the proposed ideas, the only viable one seems to be option (3).
+Out of the proposed ideas, the only viable one seems to be option (3), which is a total mess.